LightBuzz/Azure-Unity/README.md

 ### Local Database

 Unlike most of the available SDKs, the LightBuzz Azure SDK for Unity fully supports local database storage.
 This means you can use the Azure App Services to store data into a local SQLite database.
 You can sync (pull/push) your local data with the remote server.
 As a result, your customers can use your app/game without an active Internet connection.

+The local database is using the official version of **[SQLite](https://www.sqlite.org/index.html)**.
+SQLite is the most popular and lightweight relational database system for desktop and mobile devices.
+For UWP, we are using **[SQLitePCL](https://github.com/ericsink/SQLitePCL.raw)**, which is Microsoft's recommendation for Windows Store apps.

 ## Supported Platforms